divyechopra/Instahyre-Job-Analytics/README.md

 Column Name         | Description
 --------------------|-------------------------------------------------
-Company ID          | Primary key for Company table Name                | Name of the company posting the job listings Founded             | Founded year of the company Employees           | Total number of employees in the company
+CompanyID           | Primary key for Company table Name                | Name of the company posting the job listings Founded             | Founded year of the company Employees           | Total number of employees in the company